Families and students can help stop the spread of COVID-19 by:

 Lunchroom will use three feet of spacing between students whenever possible and students will be seated by homeroom.

-Visitors and volunteers will not be allowed at this time.
+Visitors and volunteers will not be allowed during the school day at this time.
 This policy may be re-evaluated as data changes throughout the year.

 School Age Care will operate as usual through Community Education

 Preschool students will follow the Early Childhood Distance Learning Plan in response to any COVID-19 cases within their classes.

 Elementary music will maintain three feet of distance between students wherever possible.
 Instrument coverings for band classes may be used where available.

 Additional Details for Secondary Schools (7-12 grade)

 Academic expectations for students who are quarantined.